 - On the other hand, if the consumer is in the liberalized market, compensation for surplus energy is valued based on the contract price.
 Therefore, the amount at which the kilowatt will be compensated will be the one agreed with the free marketer.

 It is very important to bear in mind that the maximum value that can be compensated in the electricity bill is the amount of energy purchased.
 This means that the amount received for compensation can never be negative, nor discount the price of access tolls.
+Here is the link to the Real Decree from BOE, Art 14.

 What is the difference between net balance and simplified compensation?